MSzturc/obsidian-advanced-slides/docs/content/templates/_index.md

 pre ="<i class='fa fa-code' ></i> "
 +++

-Advanced Slides comes with a template language that lets you create slides based on templates.

-With templates, you are be able to create layouts and structures that could be used in multiple slides and therefore reduce boilerplate code.

-### Quick Example
+Advanced Slides allows you to design individual slides based on slide templates.
+Each slide template can have a unique layout and structure that you can draw upon repeatedly over the presentation.
+Using slide templates makes creating presentations that use different layout formats across different slides easy and fast.
+Also, slide templates reduce redundant code (aka boilerplate code) in your md presentation document.

+### Example: Using a simple slide template

-The following template file named `tpl-footer` defines an slide structure with a main content area and a footer:
+The following slide template defines a slide structure that has a main content area as well as a footer.
+It shall be named `tpl-footer` and can be stored as a regular md note anywhere within the Obsidian vault you are using to make the presentation.

 ```
 <% content %>